MicrosoftLearning/mslearn-fabric/Instructions/Labs/02-analyze-spark.md

 2. In the **Synapse Data Engineering** home page, create a new **Lakehouse** with a name of your choice.

     After a minute or so, a new empty lakehouse will be created.
 You need to ingest some data into the data lakehouse for analysis.
-There are multiple ways to do this, but in this exercise you'll simply download and extract a folder of text files your local computer and then upload them to your lakehouse.
+There are multiple ways to do this, but in this exercise you'll simply download and extract a folder of text files your local computer (or lab VM if applicable) and then upload them to your lakehouse.

 3. Download and extract the data files for this exercise from [https://github.com/MicrosoftLearning/dp-data/raw/main/orders.zip](https://github.com/MicrosoftLearning/dp-data/raw/main/orders.zip).

 4. After extracting the zipped archive, verify that you have a folder named **orders** that contains CSV files named **2019.csv**, **2020.csv**, and **2021.csv**.
-5. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** folder in the **Explorer** pane, select **Upload** and **Upload folder**, and then upload the **orders** folder from your local computer to the lakehouse.
+5. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** folder in the **Explorer** pane, select **Upload** and **Upload folder**, and then upload the **orders** folder from your local computer (or lab VM if applicable) to the lakehouse.
 6. After the files have been uploaded, expand **Files** and select the **orders** folder; and verify that the CSV files have been uploaded, as shown here:

     ![Screenshot of uploaded files in a lakehouse.](./Images/uploaded-files.png)